 By: Shayne Benowitz

 Over the last decade, Miami has garnered a reputation as a premiere city for art.
 It’s played host to Art Basel Miami Beach for more than ten years, spawning dozens of satellite art fairs.
 The Wynwood Arts District is abuzz with more than 70 galleries.
-The Miami Art Museum will reopen in a state of the art space as Pérez Art Museum, overlooking Biscayne Bay on a stretch of green space that will be called Museum Park.
+The Miami Art Museum reopened in a state-of-the-art space as the Pérez Art Museum Miami (PAMM), overlooking Biscayne Bay on a stretch of green space that is called Museum Park.
 While it’s hard to find a wall in Wynwood that’s not coated in mural and graffiti art, there was a local Miami artist of the streets who came before all of this.

 Purvis Young was born in Miami’s Liberty City in 1943.
 He never attended high school and as a teenager in the 1960s he served three years in North Florida’s Raiford State Penitentiary on breaking and entering charges.
 It was in prison that Young began drawing and reading art books.
 As a self-taught painter, he found himself in Miami’s historically black Overtown neighborhood in 1971 painting what he observed, influenced by the mural art of Chicago and Detroit.